-This approach prevents a real understanding of consumers.
-It delays companies the growth they should be able to achieve.
+This approach thwarts a real understanding of consumers, and it delays companies the growth they should be able to achieve.

-The heart of scientific research is the learning and inference from a dataset.
-For market research, it is helping companies understand the psychology of their consumers: perceptions, feelings, and behaviors, and how that relates to their products and services.
+The heart of scientific research is learning and making inferences from a dataset.
+For market research, it is helping companies understand the psychology of their customers: perceptions, feelings, and behaviors, and how that relates to their products and services.

 Regardless of what type of consumer research you’re conducting, most of us are familiar with the linear steps: collect data, clean data, format data.
 Only then can you analyze, interpret, and visualize.

 In the last few decades, various technologies have emerged to address each one of those steps.
-There are tools that collect relevant data (surveys, site analytics, etc.), tools used to clean, restructure and analyze data (various analytics platforms), and there are tools that visualize the results in a palatable and engaging way.
+Some tools collect relevant data (surveys, site analytics, etc.), other tools are used to clean, restructure and analyze data (various analytics platforms), and still other tools that visualize the results in a palatable and engaging way.

 The last, and arguably the most important element, is having someone skilled enough to use each of those platforms and discern any meaningful insights from the results.

-That model of specialized tools, this hyper focused approach to selling a point solution, that addresses each part of the research process did work for some time.
+That model of specialized tools and a hyper-focused approach to selling a point solution that addresses each part of the research process did work for some time.